ubccr/xdmod/7.5/resource-manager-slurm.md

 Open XDMoD includes a helper script to pull data from Slurm's `sacct` into Open XDMoD's shredder system.
 This script can be used in place of the shredder to import data.
-To shred data for all Slurm clusters, use this command:

-    $ xdmod-slurm-helper

-If you have multiple Slurm clusters, but only want to shred data from one of them, then use this command with the name of a single cluster that would be used with `sacct`'s `--clusters` option:
+To shred data for a Slurm cluster use this command with the name of a single cluster that would be used with `sacct`'s `--clusters` option:

     $ xdmod-slurm-helper -r mycluster